Rocky Mountain Research Station Publications

 Articles, External Publications, and Special Reports

-Keywords: fire hazard, fire policy, fire suppression, fire resistance, fuel management, fuel treatment, mixed conifer, ponderosa pine, wildfire
+Keywords: carbon sequestration, fire suppression, fire surrogates, fuel management, mixed conifer, Pinus ponderosa, wildfire

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.

 Publications: Fuel treatment impacts on estimated wildfire carbon